Canon 2000D vs Panasonic FZ330

 It is notable that the FZ330 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the FZ330 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Panasonic FZ330 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D: